Open Cages UK

 One day, the shelter where Camille Licate worked took in a baby chick that was found wandering the streets of New York.

 Camille kept the chick at her desk all day, and on a whim offered to take the little ball of fluff, who she named “Bree”, home.
 Improbably, they formed an inseparable bond that inspired Camille to share the sentience, heart, and value of non-human life with others.

 The Pollination Project partnered with Camille to bring her vision for “Bree & Me” to life.
 The “Bree & Me Project” teaches kids to take positive action for farm animals and animals used for testing through humane education programs and promoting compassionate lifestyle choices, with an emphasis on veganism.
 Bree is the project’s ambassador.

 In towns with little exposure to humane education, Camille and Bree are creating resonant experiences for children that will result in a kinder, more compassionate world.
-To date, they have reached over 5,000 kids!

 “If we want to build a world of kindness, we have to include non-human animals.”

 Lakshman Molleti’s work seems simple enough at first glance: he gives away earth-friendly water bowls throughout India to ensure that the millions of stray dogs, cows, monkeys, birds, and other animals have access to clean water.